-The upcoming primary elections on May 24, 2022, will mark the first time that many Georgia voters will cast their ballots with a new, highly suppressive voting law in place.
+This election season, Georgia voters are casting their ballots with a new, highly suppressive voting law in place.
 This law, S.B.
 202, was passed by the state’s legislature in a rushed, secretive process that was a direct response to ever-growing and then historic turnout of Black and voters of color during the 2020 general elections and the January 2021 Senate runoff election.

 S.B.
 202 has many restrictive provisions targeted at diminishing the political power of voters of color.
 Some of them include: new and burdensome restrictions on absentee voting, severe limitations on ballot drop box accessibility, the criminalization of line warming (the practice of offering free food, water, and other items to voters standing in line at polling locations), and new language expressly permitting a single Georgia voter to challenge the registration status and voting qualifications of an unlimited number of voters within their same county or municipality.

-Because of S.B.
-202, voters could encounter a variety of new barriers and burdens as they head to the polls this election cycle, in addition to contending with problems that have long plagued voters of color.
+The Georgia legislature’s suppressive efforts should not be overlooked or forgotten simply because voters continue to scale increasingly demanding hurdles to the ballot box.
+As voters continue to head to the polls this election cycle, they unfortunately may still encounter a variety of barriers and burdens as a result of S.B.
+202, in addition to contending with problems that have long plagued voters of color.
 It’s important to take a closer look at some of these challenges to help Georgians prepare to navigate them as they exercise their fundamental right to vote.

 Brandon Winns, a voter from Calhoun County, has already felt the impact of S.B.
 202 firsthand.
 In 2021, Winns and nearly a hundred other voters had their voter registration statuses challenged by a single voter.
 “I have voted in every single election … and I have always voted in Calhoun County,” Winns tells LDF.
 “I’m even a former elected official in Calhoun County, [which requires me to have residency].”